oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 >
 > - So build automation scripts can refer to specific checks, for example, to disable them, without the risk of a script breaking if a rule id changes.
 >
-> - So result management systems can compare results from one run to the next, without erroneously designating results as “new” because a rule id has changed.
+> - So result management systems can compare results from one run to the next, without erroneously designating results as "new" because a rule id has changed.
 >
 > Rule identifiers should be opaque – that is, they should not convey information to a user – because a rule's implementation might change over time.
-Suppose a rule id is `"DoNotDoXOrY"`, suppose circumstances change so that “Y” is now acceptable, and suppose the implementation of the rule changes accordingly.
+Suppose a rule id is `"DoNotDoXOrY"`, suppose circumstances change so that "Y" is now acceptable, and suppose the implementation of the rule changes accordingly.
 Because the rule id must not change, the string `"DoNotDoXOrY"` will continue to be persisted to logs, where it will convey outdated guidance to users in a way that an opaque identifier such as "`CA2101"` would not.

-> NOTE 2: Despite the fact that the `result.ruleId` property ([§3.27.5](#ruleid-property)) is permitted to be a hierarchical string ([§3.5.4](#hierarchical-strings)) whose trailing components denote a subset of the specified rule, SARIF does not support separate metadata for such “sub-rules”.
+> NOTE 2: Despite the fact that the `result.ruleId` property ([§3.27.5](#ruleid-property)) is permitted to be a hierarchical string ([§3.5.4](#hierarchical-strings)) whose trailing components denote a subset of the specified rule, SARIF does not support separate metadata for such "sub-rules".
 The `id` property of a `reportingDescriptor` object always specifies an entire rule (or notification), not a subset of one.

 ### 3.49.4 deprecatedIds property <a id='deprecatedids-property'></a>